modelcontextprotocol/specification/docs/specification/auth/oauth2.md

 2. Authorization Code Exchange

-After receiving the authorization code, the client **MUST** exchange it for tokens:
+After receiving the authorization code, the client **SHOULD** exchange it for tokens:

 ```json
 {